 “Dirty voter rolls are Step One to vote fraud,” said J. Christian Adams, American Civil Rights Union Policy board member.

 WASHINGTON D.C.
-(Oct.
-29, 2013) — The American Civil Rights Union (ACRU) has put numerous Kentucky counties on notice that they are violating Section 8 of the National Voter Registration (“Motor Voter”) Act.
-The counties have more registered voters than voting age-eligible residents, according to official data from the U.S. Census and state voter registration offices.
+(November 1, 2013) — The American Civil Rights Union (ACRU) sent a notice to Apache County, Arizona officials that they are violating Section 8 of the National Voter Registration (“Motor Voter”) Act.
+The county has more registered voters in the state than voting age-eligible residents, according to official data from the U.S. Census and state voter registration office.

-In September, the ACRU entered historic consent decrees with Walthall and Jefferson Davis counties in Mississippi after suing the counties in federal district court for having more registered voters than voting-age-eligible residents, just as the Kentucky counties do.
-Earlier this month, the ACRU sent letters to 15 Texas counties warning them that they are violating the federal Motor Voter law.
+In September, the ACRU entered historic consent decrees with Walthall and Jefferson Davis counties in Mississippi after suing the counties in federal district court for having more registered voters than voting-age-eligible residents, just as the Arizona County does.
+Earlier this month, the ACRU sent letters to numerous counties in Texas, Alabama and Kentucky warning them that they are in violation of the federal Motor Voter law.

 In the 2012 presidential election, millions of ineligible voters were registered to vote.
-The Pew Research Center on the States released a staggering report documenting this circumstance, noting that “[a]pproximately 2.75 million people have active registrations in more than one state.”
+The Pew Research Center on the States noted that “[a]pproximately 2.75 million people have active registrations in more than one state.”
 That same report observed that “24 million – one of every eight – active voter registrations in the United States are no longer valid or are significantly inaccurate,” and that “[m]ore than 1.8 million deceased individuals are listed as active voters.”

 For more information, go to www.defendelectionintegrity.org